jerolon/Dlaeve_genome/README.md

 Try all 100,000,000+ combinations of genes, and report only the pairs of genes that substantially share orthologs (i.e. jaccard > 0.5).
 This script took around two weeks in the cluster.

-### Circos plot of ohnologs, paralogs and clusters.
-Figure 5.
+### Circos plot of ohnologs paralogs and clusters in Figure 5

 We make a soft link to the annotation gff3 file called `Dlaeve_annotated.gff3`.
 With the script [create_circos_links_orthologs.R](Annotation/create_circos_links_orthologs.R), we import the gff3 to make a TxDb file that we later use for other analyses, like the hox-cluster plot and some intron-exon statistics mentioned in the text.
 We also import the tsv file with the homologous pairs from *D. laeve* and their jaccard score, to convert to a file that is readable by circos, `links.txt`.